 Part of building a strong claim involves understanding the type of accident you were in.
 When we examine your case, we’ll identify the type.
 This will help us determine why and how the incident happened.

 - Stop Sign Crashes.
 The most frequent crash type involving bicycles happens at stop signs.
-Cyclists are easily injured when negligent drivers disregard stop signs and travel through them without stopping or looking.
+Bicyclists are easily injured when negligent drivers disregard stop signs and travel through them without stopping or looking.
 Drivers may also roll through a stop sign, where they begin to brake, but continue to go through the intersection.
 This typically happens because they were scanning for other cars and didn’t see any.
 Because there weren’t any other motorists, they thought it was safe to proceed, but didn’t see the bicyclist.

 - Dooring.
 Dooring collisions are most common on narrow, city streets.
-If a driver or passenger neglects to check before opening, a person in a bicycle could hit the door.
+If a driver or passenger neglects to check before opening, a person on a bicycle could hit the door.
 This often results in broken bones and head injuries.
 If you are exiting a vehicle in a narrow place, make sure to look out your mirrors and to turn and look through the car’s window to make sure you have a clear space to open your car door.

 There are many different ways that your bicycle accident may have occurred.
 You also may not have all the facts or know what kind of accident you were involved in.
 An Atlanta bicycle accident attorney from Bey & Associates, LLC will review police reports and eyewitness accounts as well as investigate the accident scene.
 This can provide us with the information necessary to find out how your accident happened and who was at fault.